CodePushGo/website/src/content/blog/en/real-time-update-metrics-for-capacitor-apps.md

 ### Adding Tracking Tools

 Start by choosing a tracking tool that fits your needs.
-For [Capacitor](https://capacitorjs.com/) apps, here are two popular options:
+For [React Native](https://capacitorjs.com/) apps, here are two popular options:

 -   **CodePushGo Plugin**: Install the CodePushGo plugin using the command line: